Predict Effects of Alzheimer’s Variants Using ATAC Models#

 )

-<logomaker.src.Logo.Logo at 0x7f8a2dece810>
+<logomaker.src.Logo.Logo at 0x14a91d4c0510>

-Scan variant with JASPAR consensus motifs#
+Scan variant with motifs#

-We now scan the sequences immediately around the variant to identify known TF motifs that may have been disrupted by the variant.
+We now scan the reference and alternate sequences to identify known TF motifs that may have been disrupted by the variant.
+We can use the grelu.interpret.motifs module to scan these sequences with TF motifs.
+Here, we use the HOCOMOCO v13 set.

 )